Shamil Abdurakhimov

-Shamil Gentovich Abdurakhimov (born September 2, 1981) is a Russian mixed martial artist, who is currently fighting in the heavyweight division.
+Shamil Gentovich Abdurakhimov (born September 2, 1981) is a Russian former mixed martial artist, who competed in the heavyweight division.
 He formerly competed for the Ultimate Fighting Championship (UFC).

 Background

-Abdurakhimov was born on September 2, 1981 in Kuyada village, Gunibsky District, Dagestan in the family of Avar descent.
+Abdurakhimov was born on September 2, 1981, in Kuyada village, Gunibsky District, Dagestan in a family of Avar descent.
 He started training in Sanshou, Boxing and Freestyle wrestling in primary school.
 After his military service he became a Sanshou national champion in Russia.

 Mixed martial arts career

 Abu Dhabi Fighting Championship

-On May 14, 2010 at ADFC: Battle of the Champions, he fought Jeff Monson and won via majority decision.
+On May 14, 2010, at ADFC: Battle of the Champions, he fought Jeff Monson and won via majority decision.

-Abdurakhimov fought Sokoudjou on October 22, 2010 at ADFC: Round 2.
+Abdurakhimov fought Sokoudjou on October 22, 2010, at ADFC: Round 2.
 He won via TKO (punches) in the third round.

 In his last fight with the ADFC, Abdurakhimov faced Marcos Oliveira at ADFC: Round 3.
 He won via TKO (punches) in the first round.
 The win also earned him the ADFC heavyweight belt and one million dirham ($272,000).